antarctica/bas-style-kit-docs/site/_core/colours.md

 title: Colours
 sections:
   -
-    title: Colour contrast
+    title: Overview
   -
     title: Page background
   -
     title: Typography
   -
-    title: Buttons
+    title: Components
   -
-    title: BAS brand colours
+    title: Variants
   -
-    title: Standard greyscale colours
-  -
     title: Standard contextual colours
   -
     title: Background contextual classes
+  -
+    title: External service colours
 ---

 {% include snippets/table-of-contents.md %}

 {% include snippets/topic-section-metadata.html
-  title="Colour contrast"
+  title="Overview"
   heading_level=2
 %}

-<i class="fa fa-fw fa-exclamation-triangle bsk-alert-icon" aria-hidden="true"></i>
+To promote consistency, the Style Kit defines and uses a set of colours.
+It consists of both a colour and greyscale colour scheme.

+Some colours have been chosen for specific purposes (the BAS blue for example) or to follow established convention (links being blue for example).
+Both schemes aim to offer enough variety to suit a wide range of uses, such as conveying context or assigning colours to categories.

+{% alert info style=highlight %}
+To promote consistency, it is strongly recommended not to use other colours (including shades) in websites or services.
+{% endalert %}

+{% alert warning %}
-If you change any of these colours, ensure this complies with the [recommended minimum colour contrast]({{ '/start/standards-accessibility/#colour-contrast' | prepend: site.baseurl }}){: .alert-bsk-link }.
+If you do use other colours, ensure this complies with the [recommended minimum colour contrast]({{ '/start/standards-accessibility/#colour-contrast' | prepend: site.baseurl }}){: .alert-bsk-link }.
-{: .bsk-alert .bsk-alert-outline-warning .bsk-alert-icon }
+{% endalert %}

 {% include snippets/topic-section-metadata.html
   title="Page background"